william-levine/COM3524-team-14/README.md

 - This confirms that the X server is running in the background.

+- Next, open the script (linux.sh, mac.sh or windows.bat) which you will be running based on your operating system and replace this line **/Users/ayesha/Desktop/COM3524:/src \** with the full path on your own local directory where you have cloned this repository.
+-
 ### 3. Run the script
 Once you have made sure that the previous steps are done, you are ready to run the script: